gabriellob0/lse-diss/reports/drafts/dissertation.typ

       #set text(10pt)
       #set align(left)
       #set par(leading: 0em, justify: false)
       Notes: The figure shows the spatial distribution of all patents in the matched sample in 100 hexagonal bins.
-The colours are in the log scale.
+The colours are in log scale.
 I determine patent location first by selecting the most common inventor locations and then by selecting the location with the lowest inventor sequence.
 I only consider locations in the US.]
   ],
   caption: [
     #set text(size: 10pt)